slb4j/slb4j/README.md

 | Log4J2 → SLF4J bridge   | log4j-to-slf4j   | Routes Log4J2 API to SLF4J             |
 | JCL → SLF4J bridge      | jcl-over-slf4j   | Routes Commons Logging (JCL) to SLF4J  |

+## Benchmarks

+The repository contains a `run_benchmarks.py` script for benchmarking different logging backends and frontends.
+The script provides a comprehensive comparison of performance across the logging systems, including JUL, Log4J2, SLF4J, JCL, and their respective bindings and bridges.

+Run `run_benchmarks.py --help` to display the options that can be passed to the script.

+Note: the  smoketest mode does not produce usable numbers; it is intended for testing the benchmark script and that the different backends and frontends are configured correctly.

 ## Status

 ### Done